DanielPiliutsin/hyprland-dotfiles/README.md

 <h2>Installation:</h2>
 <h3>Install Hyprland:</h3>
-<p><i>WARNING: this step assumes you are booted into arch linux ISO with a single blank drive, follow a seperate tutorial when messing with the drives selection if it is not applicable to you!</i></p>
+<p><i>WARNING: this step assumes you are booted into arch linux ISO with a single blank drive, follow a seperate tutorial when messing with the drives selection if it is not applicable to you!
+I am not responisble for any damages caused by improper drive setup!</i></p>

 ```
 archinstall